emlid/emlid-docs/docs/reach/m2/quickstart.md

 # Quickstart

-If this is your first time using Reach M+, following these guides will help you to learn the basics.
+If this is your first time using Reach M2, following these guides will help you to learn the basics.

 * [First setup](common/quickstart/first-setup.md)
 * [Base and rover setup](common/quickstart/base-rover-setup.md)